julianchurchill/tinyrpg/README.md

 Backlog
 =======

-* [FEATURE] User can see the terrain surrounding them.
-  * DONE [TEST] Set up MVP structure.
-On render presenter tells view of terrain.
-Presenter.render(), View.showTerrain( TerrainMap ), Model.allTerrain()
-  * DONE [TEST] Model returns all available terrain on allTerrain() as a TerrainMap
-  * DONE [TEST] TerrainMap contains TerrainPiece objects which can be accessed with an Enumerator/Iterator
-  * DONE [TEST] TerrainPiece objects have a Terrain type (e.g. Grass) and a Coordinate
-  * DONE [TEST] Grass implements Terrain
-  * DONE [TEST] Coordinate2D implements Coordinate (x(), y(), z() where z() always returns 0 for Coordinate2D)
-  * DONE [TEST] Model needs some default terrain to return for allTerrain() - 3x3 grid of Grass
-  * [TEST] Activity implements View and draws TerrainMap
+* ??
+WorldView canvas size for emulator seems to be 480x800 which is _full_ screen!
+This can't be can it?
+It makes the terrain look off center.
+It is center horizontally ok, but vertically it looks way off.

 * [FEATURE] User location is shown in view
-* [FEATURE] User can move around world with 8-way compass for navigation, big enough to be usable, small enough to not obscure view
+* [FEATURE] User can move around world with 8-way compass for navigation, big enough to be usable, small enough to not obscure view.
+User is bounded by edges of the world.
 * [FEATURE] New Terrain type Rock as unpassable/unnavigable
 * [FEATURE] Sideways view of game, best for including overlays and button for control
 * [FEATURE] Items - can see items in nearby locations